Skip to main content

 QAnon is not just a font of disinformation, it’s also dangerous to public safety and democracy.

 A small minority of Q fans have been seemingly compelled to criminal action by the conspiracy theory.
-The FBI has described the conspiracy theory as a potential source of domestic terrorism, and to date, QAnon followers have charged with crimes including kidnapping, aggravated assault, terrorism, and murder.
+The FBI has described(link is external) the conspiracy theory as a potential source of domestic terrorism, and to date, QAnon followers have charged with crimes including kidnapping(link is external), aggravated assault(link is external), terrorism(link is external), and murder(link is external).
 Many experts fear that the frequency of such acts will increase alongside the growth of QAnon.

-A report from the Combating Terrorism Center at West Point stated that QAnon’s growth, in tandem with the 2020 presidential election, “seems likely to only increase QAnon’s salience, an increasing frequency of criminal or violent acts by QAnon supporters seems possible, even likely.”
+A report(link is external) from the Combating Terrorism Center at West Point stated that QAnon’s growth, in tandem with the 2020 presidential election, “seems likely to only increase QAnon’s salience, an increasing frequency of criminal or violent acts by QAnon supporters seems possible, even likely.”

 But QAnon poses broader risks to the public.
-QAnon has supercharged conspiracy theories about the pandemic, encouraging and courting public doubt of public health measures meant to lessen the spread of the disease, which has killed more than 200,000 Americans.
+QAnon has supercharged conspiracy theories about the pandemic, encouraging and courting public doubt of public health measures meant to lessen the spread of the disease, which has killed more than 200,000 Americans(link is external).
 QAnon followers have also hyped alternative health cures for the disease like hydroxychloroquine, which the FDA warns can cause heart problems and offers no discernable benefits as treatment for the coronavirus.

 And above all, QAnon seeks to discredit the institutions that the republic was built upon while presenting Trump as the lone savior figure who can rescue it.